10 Health Risks Related to Plastic Surgery

 A hematoma is a large bruise that looks like a pocket of blood and is very painful.
-The complication can occur after surgery if blood vessels are not sutured closed or rupture due to injury or excessive force.
-You will need a doctor’s help to remove the blood out of a hematoma if you have one.
+The complication can occur after surgery if blood vessels are not sutured closed or ruptured due to injury or excessive force.
+You will need a doctor’s help to remove the blood from a hematoma if you have one.

 This is the most common risk after surgery.
 Some infections after the surgery resolve on their own but others might be severe enough that they require antibiotics or further procedures to treat them.

 When going through surgery, one is expected to feel numbness and a tingling sensation for a few days to weeks afterward.
 This is a common worry among people seeking plastic surgery in areas that tend to be more sensitive, such as the breasts and nipples or face, but the good news is those nerve endings that are damaged or disrupted during plastic surgery almost always retain full sensation eventually.